 Opening a new account at your financial institution should be no different.
 Your accountholders aren’t thinking about the complex security measures that go into protecting their funds.
 Instead, they’re thinking of the quick and easy process they’ve experienced with their favorite brands.

 Of course, opening a new checking account will never truly be as simple as creating a Netflix account.
-However, it’s the financial institution’s job to make it feel like it is.
-A better user experience can’t be at the expense of the institution’s safety and soundness, but a balance between ease of use and fraud prevention is necessary to lower abandonment rates at account application.
+However, it’s your job to make it feel like it is.
+While a better accountholder experience shouldn’t be at the expense of your safety and soundness, a balance between ease of use and fraud prevention is necessary to lower your account opening abandonment rates.

 These seemingly small missteps create friction that may be contributing to a higher-than-necessary abandonment rate.

-For budget-conscious and resource constrained community financial institutions, manually reviewing every account application and closely inspecting documents isn’t the best use of employees’ time or talents.
-Not only is manual decisioning expensive and time-consuming for the institution, the customers and members experiencing delays while their information is being processed are abandoning the application and opening accounts elsewhere.
+For budget-conscious and resource-constrained community and regional financial institutions, manually reviewing every account application and closely inspecting documents isn’t the best use of your employees’ time or talents.
+Not only is manual decisioning expensive and time-consuming but your accountholders experience delays while their information is being processed – causing them to abandon their applications and open accounts elsewhere.

 Who We Serve

 What We Offer